Skip to content

 3 - Payload

-This section contains a json with the description of the generated event:
+In this section we have a json describing the generated event:

 FieldDescription

-topicTopic selected in Partner's Portal corresponding to the event to be notified.
+topicTopic selected in the Partner's Portal corresponding to the event to be notified.

 dataPayload of the event generated by the platform.
 The properties presented here are dynamic and based on the generated event.

-For more information on events and examples of payload, see Overview.
+For more information about events and payload examples, see Overview.

 Webhook Authentication

-Mercado Eletrônico uses a hash-based message authentication algorithm (HMAC) with SHA-256 to generate signatures.
-To avoid possible downgrade attacks, it's important to discard any message that does not match a valid signature.
+ME uses a hash-based message authentication algorithm (HMAC) with SHA-256 to generate signatures.
+To avoid possible downgrade attacks, it is important to discard any message that does not match a valid signature.

 In Partner's Portal > Webhooks > Authentication you can generate your verification token.